PrefectHQ/prefect/docs/concepts/automations.md

 ![Viewing a custom trigger for automations for a workspace in Prefect Cloud.](/img/ui/automations-custom.png)

-For example, if you would like a trigger to execute an action if it receives 2 flow run failure events of a specific deployment within 10 seconds, you could paste in the following trigger configuration:
+For example, if you would like a trigger to execute an action if it receives two flow run failure events of a specific deployment within ten seconds, you could paste in the following trigger configuration:

 ```json
 {